Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Boltzmann equation in the hidden sector

-Assume that the temperature at inflation is much higher than the mass of any particle in two sectors, then d.o.f.s at inflation equal $\sum (g_s + \frac{7}{8} g_f)$, where $g_s$ and $g_f$ are the intrinsic d.o.f.s of scalars and fermions, respectively.
-For example, if there are one complex scalar $\phi$ and one Majorana fermion $\chi$ in hidden sector, which are mediator and DM in our paper, then $g_{*s,\inf}^h = 3.75$.
-While $g_{*s,\inf} \simeq 106.75$ if visible sector only consists of SM particles, $g_{*s,\inf} \simeq 228.75$ if minimal supersymmetric particles are included.
+Assume that the temperature at inflation is much higher than the mass of any particle in two sectors, then d.o.f. at inflation equal $\sum (g_s + \frac{7}{8} g_f)$, where $g_s$ and $g_f$ are the intrinsic d.o.f. of scalars and fermions.
+For example, if there are one complex scalar $\phi$ and one Majorana fermion $\chi$ in HS, then $g_{*s,\inf}^h = 3.75$.
+If VS only consists of SM particles, then $g_{*s,\inf} \simeq 106.75$.
 Evolution of $g_{*s}(T)$ for SM particles is given in~\cite{Husdal:2016haj}.
-Assuming the chemical potential are negligible, effective entropy d.o.f $g_*s$ as a function of T for a particle with a mass $m$ and intrinsic d.o.f g can be obtained by
+Assuming the chemical potential are negligible, effective entropy d.o.f. $g_{*s}$ as a function of T for a particle with a mass $m$ and intrinsic d.o.f. $g$ can be obtained by

 where $z = m/T $ and positive sign in the formula stands for fermion and negative for scalar particle.
-In Fig.~\ref{fig:dof}, we show the variation of the d.o.f of SM sector and hidden sector for the benchmark point, which refers to $m_{\chi} = 100$ GeV, $m_\phi = 1$ MeV, $g_\chi = g_\phi =2$, $m_\mathrm{MSSM} = 10$ TeV in this section.

-We can solve Eq.~(\ref{eq:r}) after determining the variation of $g_{*s}(T)$ and $g_{*s}^h(T_h)$.
+The Eq.~(\ref{eq:r}) can be solved after determining the variation of $g_{*s}(T)$ and $g_{*s}^h(T_h)$.
 In Fig.~\ref{fig:r}, we show the evolution of the $r$ with respective to the $x=m_\chi/T$ for the different choice of parameters.
-First drop of $r$ values around $x = 10^{-3}$ are the temperature of supersymmetric particles decoupling where their masses are set to be $50$ TeV for simplicity. $r$ values in blue and orange line start to increase after $x=1$ since dark matter becomes non-relativistic.
-Form the peak value of $r$ to around $x=10^5$, where $\phi$ start to freeze out, the complicated curves shape are due to non-smooth d.o.f of SM particles as in Fig.~\ref{fig:dof}.
+Here, as an example, we adopt minimal supersymmetric standard model (MSSM) with all supersymmetric particle masses of 50 TeV in the VS, and its d.o.f at inflation is $g_{*s,\inf} \simeq 228.75$.
+The first drop of $r$ values around $x = 10^{-3}$ are the decoupling of supersymmetric particles.
+The ratio $r$ in blue and orange line start to increase after $x=1$, since DM becomes non-relativistic.
 In green line, $m_\phi$ as heavy as DM mass $m_\chi$ = 100 GeV, they became non-relativistic simultaneously.
-After the decoupling of lightest particles in hidden sector, which is the mediator $\phi$ in our case, the comoving number density is conserved, equally phase space density $f \sim e^{-E/T_h}$ is constant.
+After the decoupling of lightest particles in HS, which is the mediator $\phi$ in our case, the comoving number density is conserved, equally phase space density $f \sim e^{-E/T_h}$ is constant.
 From $E \sim a^{-2}$ and $T \sim a^{-1}$, we know that

 and it can be seen from the tail of the curves in Fig.~\ref{fig:r}.